Krishman23/zipchallenge/readme.md

 5. Finally we will retrieve the output as the merged arraylist of the zip code

 Test Cases:
-This is done using junit. and we have 2 test classes defined to test zipcode validation, convert treemap to arraylist, and finally merge the zip code.
+This is done using junit. and we have 3 test classes defined to test zipcode validation, convert treemap to arraylist, and finally merge the zip code.

-Example:
+Output Example:

 1.
 Entered Zip :